Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/ContestInfo.md

 #####Throws

-*  If the given index is not valid.
+* *ArrayIndexOutOfBoundsException* If the given index is not valid.

 ---
 ###getProblems()